-Step 2 Where a parent feels that a situation has not been resolved through contact with the head teacher, or that their concern is of a sufficiently serious nature or do not feel able to talk to the head teacher, they should make an appointment to discuss it with the chair of the governing body.
+Step 2 Where a parent feels that a situation has not been resolved through contact with the head teacher, or that their concern is of a sufficiently serious nature, they should make an appointment to discuss it with the chair of the governing body.
 The chair will consider all matters of concern very seriously and investigate each case thoroughly.
 Most complaints would normally be resolved at this stage.

 Step 3 Only when an informal complaint fails to be resolved by the chair should a formal complaint be made to the governing body.
 This complaint must be made in writing, stating the nature of the complaint, who has been spoken to already and the preferred outcome.
-The parent should send this written complaint to the governing body via school office.
+The parent should send this written complaint to the governing body via the clerk to the governors.